-In order to help you decide, the dentist can arrange for a ‘diagnostic wax up’.
+In order to help you decide, the dentist can take impression for and make a ‘diagnostic wax up’.
 This is where the laboratory makes the veneers on the models of your teeth and you can safely see what the end result will be before committing to treatment and taking a drill to your teeth.
-This can help you visualise and communication with the dentist about what you want and it also helps the dentist plan exactly how to go about preparing the teeth and the impact it will have on how you bite and slide your teeth over other.
+This can help you visualise and communicate with the dentist about what you want and it also helps the dentist plan exactly how to go about preparing the teeth and the impact it will have on how you bite and grind your teeth over each other.

 It is very important to have considered the risks before committing to any dental treatment.
 Take your time to understand the social, financial and time implications of Dental Veneers.
 What would you do if one breaks or comes off ?
 Are you able to commit to looking after then and having them checked regularly.

 You should be particularly careful if you have a tendency to grind your teeth, or excessive forces apply on your teeth.
 It has been found that after 10 years, 50% of veneers are either displaced, need re-treatment, or are no longer in satisfactory condition.

 Think about how important having dental veneers are and make sure that you have considered other treatment options such as teeth whitening to give your teeth a better colour, and teeth straightening to change the location of the teeth to make them look better.

 Depending on the individual case, the dentist can choose whether to involve the incisal edge (the tip of the tooth with which you bite), half involve the incisal edge, or whether to overlap the incisal edge.

 The other factor to consider is whether to place the dental veneer to cover the surfaces between the teeth next door or not, or just to meet that surface.